 Also, to get the most convenient/customizable features, including automated workflow, API integration, Single sign-on, and more.
 You will find yourself obliged to go with the Enterprise plan, as most user reviews confirmed.
 Added are Pardot Add-on fees, which range between $1000/month for its standard version and $2000/month for its Pro version.
-Then I believe we got ourselves a Clear winner at least on the pricing side.
+Then I believe we got ourselves a Clear winner, at least on the pricing side.

-Hubspot is clear and straightforward, with an excellent learning team behind it that helps efficiently get you to the right starts.
-Its notion builds around fully automated Marketing experience, so there is no turning around the curbs with Hubspot.
+Hubspot is clear and straightforward, with an excellent learning team behind it helps efficiently get you to the right starts.
+Its notion builds around a fully automated Marketing experience, so there is no turning around the curbs with Hubspot.
 It is Nice, It is fresh, and it is Clean.

-Hubspot has a helpful and friendly team that is always available to provide you with the right guidance, yet users complained they had to try over and over to make a hit finally.
+Hubspot has a helpful and friendly team that is always available to provide you with the proper guidance, yet users complained they had to try over and over to make a hit finally.
 This means they can be as occupied as they are friendly and helpful.
 So you will have to be patient.

 On the other hand, (according to several user reviews and feedback) Salesforce is a significant enterprise now, are intending to delegate other representatives or third-party companies to cover up for customer service issues and requests.
-Also, usually, representatives do not have the same level of knowledge about the product and features, so their limit of help is varied.
+Also, usually, representatives do not have the same level of knowledge about the product and features, so their limit is varied.
 So, unless you are an enterprise-level customer, you might be facing some issues getting the responsive and appropriate support you hope for.

-Thanks for reading, and hopefully you enjoyed this article.
+Thanks for reading, and hopefully, you enjoyed this article.